MarcoDVisser/ccrtm/README.md

 ```

 ## INFORM
-The functions are not exported yet as this code remain untested formally - although it appears to behave well.
-The best "formal test" is to test againts original (often fortran) code.
-For INFORM this isn't possible mostly because no code is publically available to test against as far as I am aware of (i.e. made available by the authors of INFORM) .
+The INFORM functions are not exported yet as this code remain untested "formally" - although it appears to behave well.
+The best "formal test" is to test againts original published (often fortran) code.
+For INFORM this isn't possible because no code is publically available to test against (i.e. made available by the authors of INFORM) - at  least as far as I am aware of.
 Therefore, inform remains lower-level for now (not exported by defualt).
 You can however use INFORM if you wish simply by doing:

 ```r
 require(ccrtm)